-The subject site is located in the northwest community of Mount Pleasant and is located midblock on the north side of 20 Avenue NW, between 4 Street NW and 3 Street NW.
+The subject site is located in the northwest community of Capitol Hill, on the south side of 20 Avenue NW, mid-block between 15 Street NW and 16 Street NW.
 The site is approximately 0.05 hectares (0.13 acres) in size and is approximately 15 metres wide by 38 metres deep.
-The parcel is currently developed with a single detached dwelling.
+The parcel is currently developed with a single detached dwelling and a rear detached garage that is accessed from a lane.
 There is no direct vehicular access to 20 Avenue NW.